-She described the opening of the Hella plant in the Kaunas free economic area as proof of Lithuania’s transformation from a country of cheap labor to a country of innovative and high- skilled labor.
+She described the opening of the Hella plant in the Kaunas free economic area as proof of Lithuania’s transformation from a country of cheap labour to a country of innovative and high-skilled labour.

 Hella President and CEO Rolf Breidenbach said that the company had chosen Kaunas as the location for its new plant after a very careful selection process.

 “We chose Lithuania, the region of Kaunas because here in Kaunas we found exactly what we require: a traditional industry region with a very educated workforce,” he said.

 The Hella plant manufactured and shipped out its first products in late August.
 The company currently employs almost 70 people and plans to hire up to 250 within three years.